-The Richmond Hill Office Development and Downtown Local Centre Community Improvement Plan (CIP) will assist in supporting and incentivizing new office development in Richmond Hill's designated Centres and Corridors and older employment areas and will support downtown revitalization by incentivizing façade improvements, enhanced landscaping and new signage.
+The Richmond Hill Office Development and Village Revitalization Community Improvement Plan (CIP) (formerly titled Richmond Hill Office Development and Downtown Local Centre Community Improvement Plan) will assist in supporting and incentivizing new office development in Richmond Hill's designated Centres and Corridors and older employment areas and will support Richmond Hill Business Improvement Area ("Village") revitalization by providing various financial incentives within these areas.

-In order to understand Richmond Hill's economic development position and to support the development of office within the local economy, a number of studies and plans have been undertaken by the Town.
-These studies, which include the Economic Development Strategy (2010, updated in 2017), the Official Plan (2010), the Office Incentives Study (2013) and the Downtown Local Centre Secondary Plan (2017), recognize the importance of office development within the local economy and the importance of a vibrant Downtown.
-Office development and the revitalization of the Downtown supports the attraction, retention and growth in jobs and accommodates key economic sectors.
+In order to understand Richmond Hill's economic development position and to support the development of office within the local economy, a number of studies and plans have been undertaken by the City.
+These studies, which include the Economic Development Strategy (2010, updated in 2017), the Official Plan (2010, updated in 2022), the Office Incentives Study (2013) and the Investment Attraction Strategy (2022), recognize the importance of office development within the local economy and the importance of a vibrant Village.
+Office development and the revitalization of the Village supports the attraction, retention and growth in jobs and accommodates key economic sectors.